 - Weight: 780g

-The image stabilization technology does require a pair of AA batteries to work.
+The image stabilisation technology does require a pair of AA batteries to work.
 You then press a stabilizer button on the right side and, like magic, all shake disappears.
-This makes tracking birds much easier and smoother, as well as viewing objects from farther away.
+This makes tracking birds much easier and smoother, as well as viewing objects from further away.

-Normally, a 10x magnification needs some serious steady hands or a tripod to make it feasible, but image stabilization takes care of that nicely.
-Thanks to the Canon IS, you can finally bring high levels of magnification in the field without having to worry about a shake image.
+Normally, a 10x magnification needs some seriously steady hands or a tripod to make it feasible, but image stabilisation takes care of that nicely.
+Thanks to the Canon IS, you can finally bring high levels of magnification in the field without having to worry about a shaky image.
 The 6 degree field of view isn’t too bad, either.

 The smaller lens diameter of 32mm does take some considerable weight off this pair, although its still generally heavier than most binoculars in its range.
 The image output is generally accurate and crisp, with nice colour reproductions.
 Glare is also well taken care of, thanks to the Super Spectra coated lens.

-Overall, the Canon IS is well worth the purchase for its image stabilization features alone.
+Overall, the Canon IS is well worth the purchase price for its image stabilisation features alone.
 It’s great if you’re mostly bird watching in more rugged terrain where getting close is not an option

 - Good balance between lens diameter and magnification

 Our Rating: 4.9 / 5.0

 - Magnification: 10x